perfectra1n/volsync/docs/usage/kopia/index.rst

    Comprehensive guide to using PersistentVolumeClaims as filesystem-based backup destinations.
 Covers configuration, security, migration from remote storage, and use cases for local and network-attached storage.

+:doc:`repository-organization`
+   Comprehensive guide to Kopia's deduplication and repository organization strategies.
+   Explains how content-addressable deduplication works, benefits of using a single repository (50-80% storage reduction), when to use S3 prefixes, proper prefix configuration with trailing slash handling, trade-offs between approaches, and migration scenarios.
+Essential reading for optimizing storage costs.

 :doc:`hostname-design`
    Detailed explanation of VolSync's intentional hostname design where hostname equals